Harabhuvi/ticket_booking/README.md

 # Run Locally

 The [Contributing.md](Contributing.md) contains the step-by-step procedure for contributing to this project.

-# License

-IIITDM Jabalpur